2026 Local Law 11 Update - The Get Sheds Down Plan

 What are Local Law 11 carryover conditions?

 In prior cycles, buildings could carryover conditions that would land it a SWARMP designation today.
 In other words, they could keep saying they were going to fix them but never actually do anything.
-That doesn’t fly anymore as the Department of Buildings will designate a building Unsafe if fixes should have been made.
-Even if it is not a currently unsafe condition and could theoretically be postponed again, the Department of Buildings will penalize a building for not taking action.
-For this reason, it’s important the building make sure any issues in the a previous SWARMP rating were actually resolved before the next inspection takes place.
+That's no longer tolerated.
+If repairs were skipped, the Department of Buildings will designate a building Unsafe so it's very important to make sure any issues in a previous SWARMP rating are actually fixed.

 As a NYC homeowner, how does Local Law 11 affect me?

-If you live in a building of six or fewer stories, you won’t have to deal with the law.
+If you live in a building of six or fewer stories, you won’t have to deal with Local Law 11.
 It still only applies to buildings over six stories.
-Residents of other buildings should be aware of the inspections that will occur every five years.

-There is also a cost to the law's inspections.
-While residents don’t pay directly, the cost is baked into their monthly common charges or maintenance and it isn’t cheap.
-Obviously, costs vary widely depending on the size of the building, type of building materials and many other factors but according to Robert Grant at Midboro Management, Inc., each Local Law 11 inspection will cost of a few hundred thousand dollars to more than one million.
+Local Law 11 inspections are also expensive.
+You won't see a line item for Local Law 11 but it's baked into your monthly common charges or maintenance.
+Obviously, costs vary widely depending on the size of the building, type of building materials and many other factors but according to Robert Grant at Midboro Management, Inc., each Local Law 11 inspection will cost a few hundred thousand dollars to more than one million.
 To add insult to injury, there’s even a $265 filing fee charged by the city and penalties rack up quickly if a building fails to file.
-Even though these expenses only come up once every five years, it’s still a lot of money.
+Even though these expenses only come up once every 6-12 years, it’s still a lot of money.

-Putting some very rough number to that, if a building has 200 units and its inspection costs $500,000, each owner would be paying $500/year to comply with Local Law 11.
+Putting some very rough numbers to that, if a building has 200 units and its inspection costs $500,000, each owner would be paying about $400/year to comply with Local Law 11.
 Keep in mind this is just for the inspection.
 If any issues are found, the cost to fix them would be incremental.

 How does Local Law 11 affect NYC home buyers?

-If you’re considering an apartment affected by Local Law 11, a good idea is to look at the unit's previous listings where you will likely find unobstructed photos.
+If you’re considering an apartment affected by Local Law 11, a good idea is to look at the unit's previous listings where you may find unobstructed photos.
 If you’re not sure how to do this, your agent should be able to help you out.
-That simple step and a little imagination can result in a great deal.
+That simple step and a little imagination can result in a great deal!